A break in the X-ray loudness of Markarian 590: evidence for an AGN spectral state transition?: Introduction

-We also examine the complex interplay between hot/warm corona and thermal disk in Mkn~590, by attempting to construct non-standard HIDs, in which we observe a clear separation between the low/hard (faint) and high/soft (bright) spectral states.
-Additionally, by compiling archival, quasi-simultaneous radio and X-ray observations, we place Mkn~590 on the Fundamental Plane (FP) of black hole activity \citep{2003merloni}, suggesting a possible link between the accretion state and the jetted activity in this source.

-The structure of the paper is as follows: Sec.~\ref{sec:lab} presents the past and present view of Mkn\,590, especially how the source changed its Seyfert activity type over the past decades.
-The data used in this paper are described in Sec.~\ref{sec:data}, ~\ref{sec:radio} and Appendix~\ref{appendixA}.
-Parametrization of spectral state transition is established in details in Sec.~\ref{sec:param}, while the Sec.~\ref{sec:alfy}--\ref{sec:fund} present results on $\alpha_{\rm ox}$, the HID, and the fundamental plane, respectively.
-The summary and conclusions are provided in Sec.~\ref{sec:conc}.
+The structure of the paper is as follows: Sec.~\ref{sec:lab} presents an overview of the source while a rich observational history is presented in the Appendix~\ref{appendixA.1}.
+The data used in this paper are described in Sec.~\ref{sec:data}, ~\ref{sec:radio} and Appendix~\ref{app:1018}.
+Parametrization of spectral state transition is established in Sec.~\ref{sec:param}, while the Sec.~\ref{sec:alfy}--\ref{sec:fund} present our main results on $\alpha_{\rm ox}$, the hardness-intensity diagrams, and long term radio/X-ray variability respectively.
+The summary and conclusions are provided in Sec.~\ref{sec:conc} and Sec.~\ref{sec:summary} respectively.